QANTM/QANTM/README.md

   - During junior year I went to Ryerson University for an exchange on New Media area.

 # 👀 Interested in media's mechanism as well as political issues.
-  - History and philosophy has always to be my favorite.
+  - History, literature and philosophy have always been my favorite.

   - However, the fundamentals of a computer device also intrigue me a lot especially the sense of fully grasp on it when programming with Assembly/C.